bernhardAxonIvy/doc/source/concepts/3rd-party-integration/process-extension.rst

 Process Extensions
 ==================

-|axon-ivy| contains :ref:`extensible-process-elements` that can be used to
-address particular execution behavior requirements not offered by any of the standard process elements.
+Axon Ivy contains :ref:`extensible-process-elements` that can be used to address particular execution behavior requirements not offered by any of the standard process elements.
 By implementing one of these Java interfaces, any 3rd party logic can be weaved into the process during execution time.